Short Bio

 Online application that allows the user to play against the chess engines

 mentioned on the above project, but also to watch them play against each other.
-The website was
+The

 created using, Python (Flask API), HTML5, CSS and Javascript.